 The Las Vegas Strip is approximately 4.2 miles long.
-It is generally considered to start a Mandalay Bay Resort and Casino on the south end (near the Welcome to Las Vegas sign) and run north all the way to The Strat.
+It is generally considered to start a Mandalay Bay Resort and Casino on the south end (near the Welcome sign) and run north all the way to The Strat.

-The Strip houses a whole range of attractions, including some of the most famous ones found anywhere in the world.
-For anyone who wants to see all that Las Vegas has to offer, a trip to the Strip in Paradise, NV, is definitely a requirement.
+The Strip houses a whole range of attractions, including some of the most famous ones found anywhere on Earth.
+For anyone who wants to see all that Sin City has to offer, a trip to the Strip in Paradise, NV, is definitely a requirement.

 Here are just a few of the Strip’s attractions and destinations that should be on every traveler’s Vegas bucket list:

-Find the best deals on Vegas hotel rooms and save big with TripAdvisor!
+Find the best deals on Las Vegas hotel rooms and save big with TripAdvisor!

 Vegas Strip FAQ